Libardo1/YelpNLP/README.md

-# YelpNLP
-Natural Language Processing in Yelp Reviews
+# Natural Language Processing in Yelp Reviews

-This was my final project for Stat 154: Modern Statistical Prediction and Machine Learning at the University of California, Berkeley.
+This was my final project for Stat 154: Modern Statistical Prediction and Machine Learning at the University of California, Berkeley in Summer 2015.